Skip to content

 return ok("example")

-• the method .add(Policy(Authenticated, AuthenticatedRequirement())) configures an authorization policy with a single requirement, to have an authenticated user
+• The method .add(Policy(Authenticated, AuthenticatedRequirement())) configures an authorization policy with a single requirement, to have an authenticated user.

-• the authorization policy is applied to request handlers using the @auth decorator from blacksheep.server.authorization with an argument that specifies the policy to be used
+• The authorization policy is applied to request handlers using the @auth decorator from blacksheep.server.authorization with an argument that specifies the policy to be used.

 It is possible to define several authorization policies, each specifying one or more requirements to be satisfied in order for authorization to succeed.
-The next example explains how to configure an authorization policy that checks for user's roles from claims.

-Defining an authorization policy that checks a user's claims
+Defining an authorization policy that checks claims

 from blacksheep.server.authorization import Policy